 Senior study periods (Years 11 and 12) Students must go to the library for all senior study periods.
 During senior study periods all students are expected to undertake meaningful work.
 Students must not interrupt other students' work and must comply with the instructions of the librarian.
 When the library is closed, alternate areas will be arranged for the senior study periods.
 Staff rooms Students who want to speak to teachers in their staff room should always knock and wait at the door until they are invited to enter.
 No student should enter a staff room or office without the invitation of a teacher.
 Students who become unwell at school If students become unwell at school, they will go to the student office and will be referred to a Deputy Principal.
 The office staff will then contact the parent/carer.
 Students should not text/phone home and arrange to be picked up without permission.
 Textbooks Any textbooks that are borrowed from school must be returned at the end of the course or when signing out of Picnic Point High School.
 The cost of any textbooks that are not returned or have been lost will be added to a student's fees.
 Timetable Students should go to the student office, the Year Adviser or Deputy Principal if they have lost their timetable.
 Parents can log into the Sentral Parent Portal and print a copy of the timetable.
 Toilets Students must use the toilets during recess or lunch breaks.
 The canteen toilets will be locked during lesson time.
 Students are not to loiter in the toilets.
 Students must have written permission from their teacher to go to the toilet in the student office during lesson time.
 This will be recorded in their diary.
-Visitors All visitors to the school must visit reception for every visit, to check in, receive an orientation to the school and a visitor's badge.
+When using the office toilet students must sign in and out using the Kiosk.
+Students will need to catch up on missed lesson time at recess / lunch at a time determined by the teacher Visitors All visitors to the school must visit reception for every visit, to check in, receive an orientation to the school and a visitor's badge.
 Visitors should check out at the end of their visit.